-The most memorable cameos in music videos
+The best celebrity cameos in music videos

 Everyone loves a cameo.
 Radio X looks at the times that actors, celebrities and other musicians have unexpectedly shown up in rock videos.
 Wait a minute, wind that back - wasn’t that… thingy?